A miniaturised account of Hitler's Occult Wars

 back to previous page

 Artizan's new ThrillingTales range has a good selection of characterful WW2 types to add to your alternative WWII games.
-Some of them could also serve as characters in regular WW2 of course.
+They could also serve as characters in regular WW2 of course.
+There are now three "Kelly's Heroes" figures.
 The figures are sculpted by Mike Owen to a high standard.

 The "1946 Storm of Eagles" range continues WWII into 1946: "the German nation led by a fanatical group of senior neo-Prussian generals prolong the battle.
 The race for technological supremacy grips the warring nations.
 All sides bombard each other's troops with nerve gas and missile attacks.
 The skies are filled with the screech of jet engine military aircraft, WWII continues in to the nuclear age!".
 The figures are advertised as 30mm or 1/50 scale (what's in a name? - ed.).

-They also make A "1946 Epoch of the Dead" range which focuses on adding a horror element to the setting.
+A "1946 Epoch of the Dead" range is also on the drawing table and will focus on adding a horror element to the setting.

 11. Castaway Arts